 Movie star Marilyn Monroe had a stutter that plagued her periodically throughout her life.
 In fact, her breathy voice that was to become an iconic trademark was a result of her speech therapist teaching her to deliberately breathe prior to speaking in order to counter her stutter.

 It can be easy for children and adults struggling with speech disorders to become discouraged, but this list proves that no hurdle can't be overcome and with the help of therapy and hard work you can turn what may have once been a weakness, into a great strength.

 At SpeechTherapyPD.com we offer a number of courses that address the disorders found in the list above.
 Here are our recommendations:

 We recommend this 4-part series from Pam Marshalla which addresses many different aspects of lisps and can be an invaluable resource for anyone looking for ways to address lisp disorders.

-Comprehensive Approach to Treating Teens and Adults who Stutter - Glenn Weybright, MS, CCC-SLP
+Treating Children, Teens, and Adults who Stutter from a Holistic Perspective - Glenn Weybright, MS, CCC-SLP

 Assessment and Treatment for Stuttering - Jessica Fanning, PhD, CCC-SLP

 Navigating the Challenges of Stuttering Intervention - Jessica Fanning, PhD, CCC-SLP